-Unfortunately I didn’t really embrace music until the last few years.
+Unfortunately I didn’t really embrace music in the very early part of my life.
 When I was little for some reason I had developed this idea that I didn’t like music.
 But it wasn’t that I didn’t like music, it’s that I didn’t like music class at school.
 Having to sit in a circle and sing songs I didn’t want to sing and tap rhythms I didn’t want to tap didn’t really appeal to me.

 That changed initially when I discovered metal music.
 It was very powerful and all encompassing and did a great job of expressing negative emotions, many of which I was internalizing.
 Metallica introduced me to how powerful music can be.
 Since then I’ve continued to love and experience music.
 As far as metal music goes, I’ve found a taste for the complexity of progressive metal, and I’m finding myself moving to Dream Theater and Tool.
 I like more music than just metal though.
 I also really like the independent band Psapp that makes music out of toy instruments, ambient sounds, and odd noises, and it’s awesome to just let all the different layers reveal themselves and play together in perfect harmony and contradiction even if it isn’t very heavy music.
 Classical music and jazz music also bring good feelings and complexity.

 Since then I’ve been pushing my musicality further.
-I play bass guitar, which has been amazing because I love those low frequencies.
+Bass guitar is my primary instrument, which has been amazing because I love those low frequencies.
 Plus it’s a lot of fun, and by playing an instrument you can understand compositions a lot better.
+I also play guitar, ukulele, and to a lesser degree can pick up just about any fretted string instrument because the skills are very transferable.
 I hope to learn how to start composing music as a means of expression.